-Mark is active in local, regional, and national efforts to advance education, and promote economic and community development.
+Mark is active in local, regional, and national efforts to advance education and promote economic and community development.
 He is the current chair of the Iowa Association of Independent Colleges and Universities (IAICU) board of directors and previously served as a member of the national student aid committee for the National Association of Independent Colleges and Universities (NAICU).
-He has been appointed by the Governor of Iowa as a commissioner on the Iowa College Student Aid Commission, and as a member of the executive committee of the Iowa Governor’s STEM advisory council and the executive committee of the Future Ready Iowa Alliance.
-Mark serves as president of the board of directors for the Pella Area Community and Economic (PACE) Alliance, is a member of the board of directors for the Greater Des Moines Partnership, and is a member of the Greater Des Moines Committee.
-Additionally, he serves on the boards of the Iowa College Foundation, Iowa Campus Compact, and the Iowa Intercollegiate Athletic Conference.
+He has been appointed by the Governor of Iowa as a commissioner on the Iowa College Student Aid Commission, and as a member of the Iowa Work-Based Learning Advisory Board, the executive committee of the Iowa Governor’s STEM advisory council and the executive committee of the Future Ready Iowa Alliance.
+Mark serves as president of the board of directors for the Pella Area Community and Economic (PACE) Alliance, is a member of the Greater Des Moines Committee and previously served as a member of the board of directors for the Greater Des Moines Partnership.
+Additionally, he serves on the boards of the Iowa College Foundation, Iowa Campus Compact and the American Rivers Conference.

 A regular speaker and presenter, Mark is also a talented writer and has been published in various places including the Trusteeship, Chicago Tribune, Inside Higher Ed, Change, The Chronicle of Higher Education, Perspectives, The Des Moines Register, Cedar Rapids Gazette, The Department Chair, The Sport Digest and D3sports.com among others.